-Welcome to this 2 minute HR Blast.
-This time, we provide a short reminder on the five fair reasons for dismissal.
+In this article we provide a short reminder on the five fair reasons for dismissal.
 All too often we find managers wanting to dismiss an employee, but unsure about what to call the dismissal (how to frame it) and what procedure to follow.
 And, as you will know, if they get it wrong, this can take a lot of time and effort to sort out further down the line.

-Please feel free to share this HR Blast from Jaluch with your line managers.
-If you want more articles like this one, you can sign up to our mailing list.
+If you have stumbled across this article looking for training or support, please visit our managing discipline and dismissals training page.
+Please feel free to share this article with your line managers and if you want more articles like this one sign up to our mailing list.

 - Minor issues of conduct/misconduct such as poor timekeeping can usually be handled by speaking informally to the employee.

 - When such behaviours escalate or persist, though, disciplinary warnings (1st or 2nd written, or even final written) can be given on grounds of misconduct.

 - There is no requirement to start at a 1st level warning if the circumstances warrant a higher level warning being issued.

 - Continuing misconduct will eventually result in a dismissal on ‘grounds of misconduct’.

 - Very serious conduct issues, such as theft, or discriminatory behaviour are usually regarded as gross misconduct.

 - A gross misconduct finding will result in the employee’s summary dismissal i.e. dismissal without notice (the only occasion when you can dismiss without notice).

 This heading includes dismissals for two different reasons; capability – meaning ill health or poor performance.